0xGonz/DealFlowLifecyclev1/DOCUMENT_VIEWER_CHECKLIST.md

 - [ ] Confirm inline viewing works
 - [ ] Test error states and recovery

-## Current Status: Phase 2 - Backend Fixes Needed
+## Current Status: Phase 5 - Testing Critical 304 Fix
-The documents exist but have no file data stored.
-Need to fix storage mechanism.
+Fixed the "304 Not Modified" issue that was causing empty PDF errors.
+Documents should now load properly with cache-busting headers.